-The first thing you need to consider in you travel budget is how you reach your desired destination.
+The first thing you need to consider in your travel budget is how you reach your desired destination.
 The saying “All roads lead to Rome” is not entirely true.
-All airplanes, trains and busses lead to Rome is this case, but all at a different cost;) There are a wide variety of bus organisation, airlines and train services that open up many doors when it comes to budget travel.
+All airplanes, trains, and busses lead to Rome in this case, but all at a different cost?
+There is a wide variety of bus organizations, airlines, and train services that open up many doors when it comes to traveling cheap and on a budget.

 The more flexible, the more budget-friendly you can travel

-There is one golden rule: “The more flexible you are, the cheaper your trip is going to be.”
-In other words, the more flexible, the more budget-friendly traveling you can do.
+There is one golden rule: “The more flexible you are, the cheaper you can travel.”
 The prices of transportation all depend on the time of year (because of demand) and the departure- and arrival destinations.

-The more flexible you can be with your departure and return dates, the more money you’ll be able to save, as the prices defer per day.
-The same goes for the departure destination and the arrival destinations, the more options, the cheaper it’s going to be.
+The more flexible you can be with your departure and return dates, the cheaper and more money you’ll be able to save, as the prices defer per day.
+The same goes for the departure destination and the arrival destinations, the more options and the cheaper it’s going to be.
 This flexibility strategy works with every form of transportation.

-For example, you want to fly from the Netherlands to London, and there are 3 airports close to London and 3 dutch airports that are in your reach.
-Comparing the departure and arrival airports, to a variety of dates will give you the opportunity to compare the different possibilities and help you find the cheapest flights.
+For example, you want to fly from the Netherlands to London, and there are 3 airports close to London and 3 dutch airports that are within your reach.
+Comparing the departure and arrival airports, to a variety of dates will allow you to compare the different possibilities and help you find the cheapest flights.
 A great tool to help you do this is the website www.google.com/flights.

-Depending on which flight organisation you choose, it might be cheaper to book the departure and return flight as a package (you can also compare this on the google flights website).
+Depending on which flight organization you choose, it might be cheaper to book the departure and return flight as a package (you can also compare this on the google flights website).

 Pack light and save some money on your travel budget

-Nowadays, short distance flights fit perfectly in your travel budget because they are often very cheap.
+Nowadays, short-distance flights fit perfectly in your travel budget because they are often very cheap.
 But since about 1 year you need to pay extra for your luggage.
-In many short-distance flights you’re only allowed to bring one small backpack free of costs, and everything else needs to be payed for.
+On many short-distance flights, you’re only allowed to bring one small backpack free of costs, and everything else needs to be paid for.
 A little trick to save you a few euros on your travel budget is to pack light, and for example to share 1 piece of luggage with your travel companion.